YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Context.md

 ```

 ### Context.Consumer
-ubscribe to a context within a function component.
+Subscribe to a context within a function component.

 ```jsx
 <MyContext.Consumer>